Ay To Zee: My Favorite Films By The Alphabet

 out of sheer curiosity, I just performed the Five Point Palm Exploding Heart technique on myself, just to see if it works.
 Now, as I post this, I have just completed taking the 5 steps forward, and am now waiting to see if anything will actually happ

-During the dismal days that Twilight was sweeping the globe, Let The Right One In rose in silently in from Sweden to give hope to any of the few hardcore fans of that were still cheering for the dead guy/gal who would kill you by sucking out all of your blood.
+During the dismal days that Twilight was sweeping the globe, Let the Right One In rose in silently in from Sweden to give hope to any of the few hardcore fans of that were still cheering for the dead guy/gal who would kill you by sucking out all of your blood.

-as two 12 year olds that are burdened with a true down to earth awkwardness that is usually found with kids at the preteen age, along with a longing that is both sincere and convincing.
-And this is all donwewithout any sacrifice or modernization to the legendary lore of the classic vampire.
+The truth is, Right One approached its story with an honest sense of integrity, not just in trying to make an unrealistic situation seem real enough, but also in the depiction of its two lead characters as two 12-year-olds that are burdened with a true down to earth awkwardness that is usually found with kids at the preteen age, along with a longing that is both sincere and convincing.
+And this is all done without any sacrifice or modernization to the legendary lore of the classic vampire.

 With the atmosphere that was going on back in 2008 when it came to vampire movies, I remember walking out of the theater thinking to myself, "Y'know what?
-Let the
+Let the 15-year-old girls have their Twilight.
+Me, I'll take LTROI.

 Is it a Halloween movie with a Christmas twist, or a Christmas movie with a Halloweenic slant?
 Or is it both?